L0uko/Salitracker-Tsoha/readme.md

 # Features
 The final version will have  the following features:
   - Logging in
-  - input the made exercises
+  - Input the made exercises
-  - the weight of the exercises
+  - The weight of the exercises
-  - the date
+  - The date
-  - graph of previous exercises
+  - Graph of previous exercises
-  - ability to make custom exercises
+  - Ability to make custom exercises
-  - total repetitions per workout
+  - Total repetitions per workout
 # Working features
 - Logging in
+	- Visual confirmation TODO
-- input the made exercises
+- Input the made exercises
-	- visual confirmation is still todo
+	- Visual confirmation is still TODO
- - the weight of the exercises
+ - The weight of the exercises
+ - Amount of sets
+ - The date
- - the date
+ 	- You can set the date but it doesnt go to the table (TODO)

 # How to run and debug
-Below is a brief tutorial on how to get the database and webpage running on your own (linux) computer:
+Below is a brief tutorial on how to get the database and webpage running on your own (linux) computer: (If you are on Windows, you can run these commands through Git Bash etc.)

 Firstly you need to have [Docker](https://www.docker.com/) installed on your machine.
 [Link to the database docker image](https://hub.docker.com/repository/docker/l0uko/salitracker-db/general).
 The Docker image is right now useless.
-You dont need need the image to run the database (if you do it doesnt have a name and creates problems.
+You dont need need the image to run the database (if you do it doesnt have a name and creates problems (TODO).

 So,
 Run these 2 commands in different terminals in this order This command makes the database exist inside a container and it gives it a name, user and a password.